 In August 1949, George V. Allen wrote an article for the Washington Star newspaper.
-He was responding to a frequently question of the time: why were Voice of America programs not conveniently heard inside the United States.
-Allen was the best person to answer the question as the Assistant Secretary of State for Public Affairs, and thus the “owner” of VOA and the rest of what we today would call “public diplomacy”
+He was responding to a frequent question of the time: why were Voice of America programs not conveniently heard inside the United States.
+Allen was the best person to answer the question as the Assistant Secretary of State for Public Affairs, and thus the “owner” of VOA and the rest of what we today would call “public diplomacy.”

 In addition to the information side, there were the broad technical, educational, and cultural “interchanges.”
 At the time, international educational affairs, such as exchanges, were considered cultural affairs.
 Allen’s office managed and coordinated exchanges with “students, technicians, and other persons between the United States and foreign countries.”
-Allen continued his explanation: “we give a small but significant support to American schools in Latin America, and we maintain most of the American libraries established abroad [by the Office of War Information] during the war.”
+Allen continued his explanation: “we give

-This is a stark contrast to the common modern interpretation of the limits of the law, an interpretation based almost entirely on Senator J. William Fulbright’s efforts to censor and eliminate USIA.
+This is in stark contrast to the common modern interpretation of the limits of the law, an interpretation based almost entirely on Senator J. William Fulbright’s efforts to censor and eliminate USIA.
 These interpretations are largely based on reappraisals made in the 1960s which twist the non-compete element into something else.

 The role of VOA was clear and its mission of broadcasting, while distinct, was complementary to the other information programs that disseminated information abroad.
-And there was no domestic prohibition on accessing any of the information broadcast or disseminated abroad as authorized by the Smith-Mundt Act.
+And there was no domestic prohibition on accessing any of the information broadcast

 Edward R. Murrow would later describe broadcasting to reach target audiences abroad as relatively easy.
 The hard part was, Murrow said, was the other information programs that operated in the “last three feet,” the in-person, face-to-face with foreign audiences.